microsoftgraph/msgraph-sdk-python/README.md

 # Microsoft Graph SDK for Python

+> We are very close to GA!
+Stay tunned for updates in the [M365 Developer Blog](https://devblogs.microsoft.com/microsoft365dev/)

 Get started with the Microsoft Graph SDK for Python by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your Python application.

 > **Note:**